2009/dev-docs/archlinux/install.md

 ## Issues with installation from USB (UEFI)

-A few times I've encounted issue with boot using UEFI, using the legacy usb boot option or setting the kernal parameter `nomoedeset` usally works.
+A few times I've encounted issue with boot using UEFI, using the legacy usb boot option or setting the kernal parameter `nomodeset` usally works.

 Other kernal parameters to try: `i915.modeset=0` `radeon.modeset=0`